substantial/choosy/README.md

 For more overview, please see [Substantial's blog post](http://substantial.com/blog/2014/05/07/introducing-choosy-your-app-selector-for-ios/) introducing Choosy.
 To stay informed about new releases and any API changes please follow [@choosyios](http://www.twitter.com/choosyios).
 To see supported URL schemes or make URL scheme contributions check out [choosy-data](https://github.com/substantial/choosy-data).

+Screenshot of Choosy UI after tapping an e-mail link:

 ![Choosy in Distiller](https://farm3.staticflickr.com/2900/14153619993_c7049500a2_z.jpg)

 ##Installing